vasser/rotten-deps/README.md

 If the `--long` option is used, it will also output a detailed list of outdated packages.

+If the `--json` option is used, it will output entire report in JSON format, including lists of outdated packages.
+This options excludes `--long` and might be useful in CI/CD or automated runs.

+Results of `--json` invoked output can be parsed programmaticaly or stored in the file for the further analysis.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request with your improvements or bug fixes.